Julia Stiles

 Julia also appeared with Matt Damon in 2002’s The Bourne Identity.
 In 2003, she worked opposite Jason Lee in A Guy Thing, Shirley MacLaine in Carolina and Julia Roberts in Mona Lisa Smile.

-Julia’s 2004 slate includes The Prince & Me, Romance & Cigarettes and The Bourne Supremacy.
+Julia’s 2004 slate include The Prince & Me, Romance & Cigarettes and The Bourne Supremacy.

 As time progresses, we'll have more info about Julia Stiles here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.